juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 //code for scaling

+#Seting up the Convolutional neural network in Caffe

-#Preparing the data for the ConvNet
+#Preparing the training set and validation set
-Now that we have our data ready, we need to split it into two subsets, we are going to use an 80/20 rule, 80 percent of our transformed data is going to the training set and the rest of the 20 percent is going to the validation set, in this case, I move the data accordingly to their respective folders training_data and validation_data
+Now that we have our data ready, we need to split it into two subsets, we are going to use an 80/20 rule, 80 percent of our transformed data is going to be the training set and the rest of the 20 percent is going to be the  validation set.
+The training data will be used during the training phase for learning and the validation set will be used to test the performance of the net during training, in this case, I move the data accordingly to their respective folders training_data and validation_data

+//picture of data in corresponding folder

+#Creating the LMDB file

-With the data in place, we are going to generate two text files, each containing the path of the image plus the label (1 or 0),  these text files are required by the Caffe deep learning framework
+With the data in place, we are going to generate two text files, each containing the path of the image plus the label (1 or 0), these text files are needed because Caffe has a tool to generate LMDB files for you just with these plain text files.

 //code for generating those text files

 //image of the plain text showing the format

-Now that we have the two text files, we are ready to generate the LMDB file, this file is very common in machine learning and is a database file that will store all our training data along with their respective labels.
+Now that we have the two text files, we are ready to generate the LMDB file, the LMDB file is a database file that stores all our training data along with their respective labels.

-To generate both training and validation lmdb files do the following:
+To generate both training and validation LMDB files do the following:

 convert_imageset --gray --shuffle /devuser/Teeth/img/training_data/ training_data.txt train_lmdb
 convert_imageset --gray --shuffle /devuser/Teeth/img/validation_data/ training_val_data.txt val_lmdb

-here we are using a caffe tool to generate the lmdb files

 #Extracting the mean data for the entire dataset
 A common step in computer vision and image processing is to extract the mean data of the entire training data to ease the training process, to do this: